Lovage Seeds - (Levisticum officinale)

-Lovage is native to the Balkans and Mediterranean, was introduced to Europe and Britain by the Romans, as it was one of the most prominent flavors in their cuisine.
+Considered to be native to the Balkans and Mediterranean, lovage was introduced to Europe and Britain by the Romans, as it was one of the most prominent flavors in their cuisine.

 If you were to walk into almost any historical kitchen garden from ancient Greece to the medieval era, lovage would be at the back being used as an herb, a vegetable, and a spice.

 It is variously called Garden Lovage, Bladder seed, and Love Parsley.
 The latter name arose from the belief that it has aphrodisiac properties.

 The flavor is described as an intensely flavored mix of celery and parsley, but growing better than either one.
 Leaves were very popular as a salad green before celery became commonly available.